ikeboy/pluralsight-scraper/README.md

-> Maintainer is currently inactive on the project due to not having a pluralsight subscription.
-If you're interested in supporting futher development, contact me at slava[at]knyazev.io

 # Pluralsight Scraper

 ## What is this?

-This a pluralsight scraper/downloader/ripper.
-While not a marvel of engineering, it can automatically download individual courses and save them in a convenient format. **This project does not endorse piracy and requires a valid pluralsight login to function!**
+This is the second iteration of the pluralsight scraper.
+It is used to retrieve mp4 video files by scraping pluralsight's website using its own API. **This project does not endorse piracy and requires a valid pluralsight login to function!**

 ![Sample Output](http://i.imgur.com/flqcOH4.png)